Most Active Stories

 Thu February 3, 2011

-In Memoriam: Chuck Brown On World Cafe
+Chuck Brown On World Cafe

 Chuck Brown's name will forever loom large in the go-go genre, and he remains legendary in his hometown of Washington, D.C.
 The guitarist, vocalist and bandleader got his start in the 1960s as a guitarist with Jerry Butler and The Earls of Rhythm, as well as Los Latinos.